-COVID relief bill could permanently alter social safety net
+COVID Relief Bill Could Permanently Alter Social Safety Net

 Many of the legislation's changes are temporary, but advocates and Democratic legislators are talking openly about making some of them permanent.

-“Getting something out of the code is often times harder than getting something into the code,” House Ways and Means Committee Chairman Richard Neal, D-Mass., told reporters Tuesday, referring to the relief bill’s expansion of the child tax credit.
+“Getting something out of the code is often times harder than getting something into the code,” House Ways and Means Committee Chairman Richard Neal (D-MA) told reporters Tuesday, referring to the relief bill’s expansion of the child tax credit.

 He added, “What we did is unlikely to go away.”